 Sidney Center is a very small town located in the state of New York.
 With a population of 1,775 people and just one neighborhood, Sidney Center is the 630th largest community in New York.

-Sidney Center is a blue-collar town, with 38.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sidney Center is generally considered to be a blue-collar town.
+38.43% of the Sidney Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sidney Center is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Sidney Center who work in management occupations (16.22%), office and administrative support (13.07%), and healthcare (7.09%).

 The percentage of adults in Sidney Center who are college-educated is close to the national average for all communities of 21.84%: 17.18% of the adults in Sidney Center have a bachelor's degree or advanced degree.